 - Remove the coconut to a dry plate and let it cool down.
 Once cold, place the coconut into a food processor and pulse until it is fine.
 Leave aside.

-- Start by creaming the butter and sugar in a medium-sized bowl.
+- Start by creaming the butter and sugar in a medium-sized bowl with an electric mixer over medium speed.
 Beat only until both are well combined.
 Do not overbeat.

-- Add the egg and vanilla, and beat again until the traces of the egg are no longer visible.
+- Add the egg and vanilla into the sugar and butter mixture, and beat again until the traces of the egg are no longer visible.

-- Sift in the flour, cornstarch, salt, and baking powder into the creamed mixture with a spatula until all the ingredients are well combined.
+- Combine flour, cornstarch, salt, and baking powder and sift these dry ingredients into the creamed mixture with a spatula until all the ingredients are well combined.

 - In a separate bowl, mix the coconut and cherries.
 This will help the cherry cubes separate and not stick to each other.